rackerlabs/support-how-to/content/how-to/exchange/transfer-a-domains-email-services-to-another-account/index.md

 The administrator of the destination account performs the following step to finalize the domain transfer:

-1. Using the provided domain transfer URL, log in to the Email Control Panel and click **Finish Transfer**.
+1. Using the provided domain transfer URL, log in to the [Email Control Panel](https://cp.rackspace.com/), and click **Finish Transfer**.